stweeks-pdx/ECE581-LLC-GRP1/README.md

 After running the build command the executable `llc` will be placed into the `bin/` under the `src/` directory.

-You can then run the command using the following structure: `./src/bin/llc <path/to/test> -<mode>`
+You can then run the command using the following structure: `./src/bin/llc -f <path/to/test>`

-If you do not supply a `mode` the system will default to nomralMode.
+If you do not supply a `mode` the system will default to normalMode.
 If you don't pass a path it defautls to `rwims.din` inside the repo.

-## Options for the Command Line
-`-n` -- Normal Mode printout for the system

-`-s` -- Silent Mode printout for the system

 ## Adendum
-There are certain variables that can be set in the makefile to change at build time with the -D flag, those can be found in the defines.h.
-If a variable is not set in the defines.h header, it is not meant to be changed between operations.
+There are certain variables that can be set at runtime through command line arguments, those can be found by calling `./src/bin/llc -h`.
+If a variable is not listed, it is not meant to be changed between operations.